haberdashPI/Weber.jl/docs/src/extend.md

 !!! note "When to use `next` and `top`"

-    As a general rule, inside an extended method, when you call the same function which that method implements, you should pass `next(experiment)` while all other functions taking an experiment argument should be passed `top(experiment)`.
+    As a general rule, inside an extended method, when you dispatch over the same function which that method implements, you should pass it `next(experiment)` while all other functions taking an experiment argument should be passed `top(experiment)`.